Ash-Hassan/Chat-Room-App/README.md

 # Chat-Room-App
 This is a Chat Room Application.

-## Server have access to:
+## Server's Features:

 - Send emails to registered students
 - Add new students
 - Create Chat Room

-- Client have access to:
+## Client's Features:

-## Check email for Id & Password of meeting room.
+- Check email for Id & Password of meeting room.
 - Connect by filling credentials.
 - Send File in group Chat.
 - Receive File from group chat.